Minou Tavárez Mirabal: Government positions

 She was Vice-Chancellor of the Dominican Republic for the period 1996-2000.
 In that capacity she coordinated numerous international summits held at the Dominican Republic, including as National Coordinator of the I Summit of Heads of State and Heads of Government of the Caribbean Community in 1998, and General Coordinator of the II Summit of Heads of State and Government of the African, Caribbean and the Pacific Countries in 1999.
 From 1996 until 1998, she also served as National Coordinator of the Mixed-Bilateral Commission Dominican Republic-Haiti.

 Previous to her position as Vice-chancellor, she serves as Coordinator and Rapporteur on Foreign Policy during the National Dialogue held in 1997-1998, and she was the National Coordinator of the Extraordinary Summit of Heads of State and Heads of Government of Central America, held in 1997.

 Opposition party

 Tavarez was a member of the Central Committee of the Party of Dominican Liberation from 1997 until 2014.
-In 2015 she founded the Party Democratic Option, which she presided until 2015.
+In 2015 she founded the Democratic Choice, which she presided since 2015.
 She was the presidential nominee of both the Alliance for Democracy and Democratic Choice parties for the 2016 Dominican Republic general election.
-Since 2019, she is the Vicepresident of the Party Alianza País.
+Since 2019, she is the vice president of the Party Alianza País.